Chapter 8.08

 8.08.100 Unlawful to permit or maintain nuisance.

-It is unlawful and a civil infraction for any person, by himself or by his agents or employees, or as the agent or employee of another person, firm or corporation, to do or permit to be done upon any premises over which he has control, or maintain, carry on, suffer or allow any of the acts or things declared to be nuisances herein; or to do or cause or permit, or suffer to be done, or to maintain any act or thing which is detrimental or injurious to public health, or offensive to the senses, or contrary to public decency or morality.
-If the owner or agent of any premises has actual or constructive knowledge of the maintenance on or in his premises of any nuisance, as defined herein, he shall be deemed one of the persons in control of the premises.
+It is unlawful and a civil violation for any person or entity, by themselves or by their agents or employees, or as the agent or employee of another person, firm or corporation, to do or permit to be done upon any premises over which they have control, or maintain, carry on, suffer or allow, any of the acts or things declared to be nuisances herein; or to do or cause or permit, or suffer to be done, or to maintain any act or thing which is detrimental or injurious to public health, or offensive to the senses, or contrary to public decency or morality.
+If the owner or agent of any premises has actual or constructive knowledge of the maintenance on or in their premises of any nuisance, as defined herein, they shall be deemed one of the persons in control of the premises.
 (Ord.
+2237 § 2 (Exh.
+2), 2024; Ord.
 2133 § 1 (Exh.
 1), 2020; Ord.
 1635 § 1, 2011; Ord.
 1601 § 1, 2010; Ord.
 1522, 2009; Ord.
 1255, 2001.
 Formerly 8.08.090)

 8.08.110 Enforcement person.